jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostDateGmt(_findByPostDateGmt *DateTime) ([]*Post, error)
 ```
-FindByPostDateGmt searchs against the primary key post_date_gmt and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostDateGmt searchs against the database table field post_date_gmt and will return []*Post,error This method is a programatically generated finder for Post

 ```go